cuijia1247/StyleMaster/Project_Log.md

 - [ ] add transformer as new baseline
 - [ ] design ablation study experiments
 - [x] record more info in the logger for better model tracing
-- [ ] unzip all datasets in this project
+- [x] unzip all datasets in this project (Painting91, Pandora7k, Wikiart3)
 - [ ] add simCLR code in this project
 - [ ] run test on all datasets